- How many people can sleep in the yurt?

 Yes.
 There are two comfortable single bed top bunks and two comfortable large double beds on the lower bunks.
 You bring your sleeping bag or sheets and blankets.
 Pillows are provided.

-Please refer to our Weather and Avalanche information page, which has helpful links.
-Generally, Summer is pleasant during the day, and cool at night.
+Generally, summer is pleasant during the day, and cool at night.
 Afternoon monsoons can bring thunderstorms and a significant temperature drop.
 Winter temperatures range from below 0 F to mid-20’s F. Dressing in layers is best for all seasons at this altitude.
 The weather can change quickly in the mountains.
+Refer to this link for more.

 In Winter you ski or snowshoe 3 miles, after parking at the Wolf Creek Ski Area.